 Best Budget Hydration Pack: UltrAspire Spry 3.0 Race Vest ($70)

 The UltrAspire Spry 3.0 Race Vest is a 3.5-liter capacity pack that offers great storage and features in a very affordable package.
-The materials are breathable and lightweight with just enough pockets to hold your essentials for anything from a half marathon to a fast, well-supported ultra run.
+The materials are breathable and lightweight, with just enough pockets to hold your essentials for anything from a half marathon to a fast, well-supported ultra run.
 In addition to being our budget pick, this vest rated very highly overall in the low-volume testing category as well.

 This vest utilizes the same ErgoFit harness with its elastic chest strap and hook closure as the above-reviewed UltrAspire Alpha 5.0 Race Vest, with simple webbing straps on the sides to adjust fit.
 This pack is unique in that it is one size fits most.
 According to UltrAspire’s size chart, it can fit a chest size range from 26 to 48 inches, accommodating a wide array of body types.
-There are no flasks or hydration bladder included, so this will add an additional cost if you want them.
+There are no flasks or hydration bladder included, so this will add cost if you want them.
 Even with that extra cost, this vest is still more affordable than most similar setups on the market.

 To learn more, be sure to read our UltrAspire Spry 3.0 Race Vest review.